 Anger is an innate human emotion that is a result of a perceived threat, extreme grievance or emotion.
 Anger is a healthy emotion!
 It helps release frustration and returns an individual to a baseline mood.
-It’s normal to get angry about certain trials and tribulations.
+It’s normal to get angry.

 Emotions shouldn’t take over your health.
 Similarly, to anger, sadness shouldn’t rule your life or cause difficulties for you.
 Everything is healthy in moderation – emotions included.

 Everybody feels anger; However, coping methods and reaction to this emotion can vary.
-For some people, the reaction to anger and stress levels can result in lashing out with violence.
+For some people, the reaction to anger and stress levels can result in the worst case scenario of lashing out with aggression or violence.

-There should be intervention if anger is leading to negative consequences such as:
+There should be an intervention if anger is leading to negative consequences such as:

 - Poor relationships